heptarch/heptarch.github.io/drafts/cone.md

 $$

 where $\beta = 2\pi /3$ is the opening angle of the segment (in radians).
 Some of the excised cladding can be repurposed to provide coping for the entrace and a shallow portico.
-A door
+The face will also be aluminium cladding

 *Ground floor.* The ground floor has ample footage, around $\pi 1.5^2 \text{ m}^2 \approx 7 \text{ m}^2$ at height $2 \text{ m}$